rubrikinc/azure-roledefinition-cloud-native-protection-for-azure/docs/quick-start.md

-# Quick Start Guide: CloudFormation Templates - Cloud-Native Protection for AWS
+# Quick Start Guide: Role Definition - Cloud-Native Protection for Azure

-These templates are for reference purposes only and are not intended for out side of Cloud-Native Protection for AWS on Rubrik Polaris.
+These templates are for reference purposes only and are not intended for use outside of Cloud-Native Protection for Azure on Rubrik Polaris.